Learning Structured Robot Policies from Vision-Language Models via Synthetic Neuro-Symbolic Supervision: Introduction

+We validate the approach through training ablations and real-world experiments on two different manipulators, namely a Franka Emika Panda and a UR5e, showing that the synthesized BTs remain logically consistent across platforms and transfer from synthetic supervision to physical execution.
+This work assumes a modular perception-planning architecture.
+We delegate low-level 6D pose estimation to established external perception pipelines, allowing our fine-tuned VLM to focus entirely on high-level spatial reasoning and symbolic policy synthesis.
+The objective of this work is not end-to-end embodied perception, but the study of multimodal symbolic policy synthesis under structured scene grounding.
 The remainder of this paper is organized as follows.
 Section~\ref{Sec: related-works} provides an overview of the state-of-the-art in LLM-based task planning and Sim-to-Real transfer.
-Section~\ref{Sec: problem and solution} formalizes the problem statement and details the proposed Behavior Tree synthesis framework.
-Section~\ref{sec:dataset_creation} describes the automated pipeline for fully synthetic dataset generation.
-Section~\ref{Sec: Training} outlines the vision-language model architecture and the fine-tuning methodology.
+Section~\ref{Sec: problem and solution} formalizes the problem statement and the proposed neuro-symbolic framework.
+Section~\ref{sec:dataset_creation} details the automated pipeline for large-scale synthetic dataset generation, while Section~\ref{Sec: Training} outlines the vision-language model architecture and the supervised fine-tuning methodology.
 Section~\ref{Sec: Ablation} presents a comprehensive evaluation of the synthesized trees through systematic ablation studies.
-Section \ref{Sec: real-world} validates the framework on two physical robotic platforms.
-Finally, Section VIII concludes the paper and discusses future research directions.
+Section~\ref{Sec: real-world} validates the framework on two physical robotic platforms.
+Section~\ref{Sec: Generalization} investigates the invariance and robustness of the model across novel objects and hardware, and Section~\ref{Sec: Limitations} provides a critical boundary analysis of the current failure modes.
+Finally, Section~\ref{Sec: conclusion} concludes the paper and discusses future research directions.

 \textbf{To support reproducibility, the source code, synthetic dataset, and fine-tuned model weights will be made publicly available upon publication.}